namespace-ee/react-calendar-timeline/README.md

 ```

 ### items
-Expects either a vanilla JS array or an immutable JS array, consisting of objects with the following attributes:
+Expects either a vanilla JS array or an immutableJS array, consisting of objects with the following attributes:
 ```
 {
   id: 1,